sunmisc/TransFlow/README.md

-**TransFlow** is an object-oriented framework for uploading your audio recordings (for example VK) to your device, in this case in MP3 format
+**TransFlow** is an object-oriented framework for uploading your audios (for example VK) to your device, in this case in MP3 format

 The author was very inspired by the new feature - Fibers (Virtual Threads)